THE WAY THINGS WORK

 If elected, I will write policy that allows those affected by the issue to write policy with:

-• and An interactive digital map that allows us to organize our conversations around what is happening right here and now, in our local areas.
+and an interactive digital map that allows us to organize our conversations around what is happening right here and now, in our local areas.
 We drop pins to identify issues and see how many agree or disagree.
 We drop pins to identify solutions and see how many agree and disagree so we can figure out what to do.

 The time has come to organize or die.